cyclic-software/www/content/posts/we-sound-like-idiots-when-we-talk-about-technical-debt.md

-Companies and business leaders don’t care if jobs are hard or annoying or take longer than they “should”.
+Companies and business leaders don’t care if jobs are hard or annoying or take longer than they &quot;should&quot;.
 The difference between a user story taking a day or 3 days is negligible compared to its business value.
 Companies and their leaders care about revenue and costs.
 They care about customers and growth.
 They care about time to market.
 If we want to have our non-technical colleagues listen and act, we need to either improve our use of the financial terms they understand or we need to translate our message into business outcomes that they do care about.

 ‍

-&gt; business leaders don’t care if jobs are hard or annoying or take longer than they “should” ... we need to translate our message into business outcomes that they do care about
+&gt; business leaders don’t care if jobs are hard or annoying or take longer than they &quot;should&quot; ... we need to translate our message into business outcomes that they do care about

 ‍